iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 Integration Guide
 =================

-IQM client is designed to be the python adapter to IQMs quantum computers for application level quantum computing libraries.
+IQM client is designed to be the python adapter to IQMs quantum computers for application level quantum computing frameworks.
 For example integrations maintained by IQM please refer to the `Qiskit <https://github.com/iqm-finland/qiskit-on-iqm>`_ and `Cirq <https://github.com/iqm-finland/cirq-on-iqm>`_ integrations.

-IQM client offers the functionality to submit circuits to an IQM quantum computer, query a job or a job status and retrieving the quantum architecture of the quantum computer being used.
+IQM client offers the functionality to submit circuits to an IQM quantum computer, query a job or a job status and retrieve the quantum architecture of the quantum computer being used.

 The following sections give some information on how to integrate IQM quantum computers into your quantum computing framework.